Is An Online Business Or Job A Good Alternative For The Unemployed?

 Offering your services is another way to earn money online, but depending on what you do, you may need to pay for a domain name and hosting to look professional.

 Virtual assistants can work at home.
-So can website designers, graphic artists, programmers, social media experts, and more.
+So can website designers, graphic artists, programmers, social media managers, and more.

 Whatever your skill is, price it and start looking for clients.
 Don’t limit yourself to the internet.
 There may be businesses right in your community that need help with the online side of their business.